The Fixer’s Manifesto gets a creative makeover

 This could be an awesome way to renew our commitment to championing a wider culture of fixing and inspire an even broader community of fixer’s across the globe.
 Together with Animade, we have created an animated version of our Fixer’s Manifesto to complement the text poster with a colourful one, (we still love the text only version, this is just a nice visual option for those who like that sort of thing!) featuring a series of short animations that capture the spirit of why fixing is good.

-It was great fun working with them and we think the results speak for themselves - you can check out all of the animations over on our Fixer’s Manifesto page, and even download a free poster for yourself too.
+It was great fun working with them and we think the results speak for themselves - you can check out all of the animations for our Fixer's Manifesto on Our Mission page.

 We grabbed a coffee with Michael Davies, Senior Creative at Animade to find out what drives him.